+ADSs offered by us 3,503,665 ADSs.

+Per ADS offering price \$1.50 per ADS

-ADSs offered by us 6,282,722 ADSs.
-Ordinary shares to be outstanding after this offering (1) 1,823,417,398 ordinary shares, including ordinary shares represented by ADSs (or 1,884,673,918 ordinary shares if the underwriters exercise in full their over- allotment option to purchase 942,408 ADSs) Over-allotment option 942,408 ADSs.
-ADSs Each ADS represents 65 ordinary shares of no par value.
-The depositary will hold the ordinary shares underlying your ADSs and you will have rights as provided in the deposit agreement among us, the depositary, and holders and beneficial owners of ADSs from time to time.
+Ordinary shares to be outstanding after this offering (1) 1,642,956,193 ordinary shares, including ordinary shares represented by ADSs your ADSs and you will have rights as provided in the deposit agreement among us, the depositary, and holders and beneficial owners of ADSs from time to time.
 To better understand the terms of our ADSs, see "Description of the American Depositary Shares."
 We also encourage you to read the deposit agreement, the form of which is filed as an exhibit to the registration statement of which this prospectus forms a part.

+ADSs Each ADS represents 65 ordinary shares of no par value.
+The depositary will hold the ordinary shares underlying of \$1.50 per ADS See "Plan of Distribution" on page 127 of this prospectus.

+Reasonable Best Efforts We have agreed to issue and sell on a "reasonable best efforts" basis 3,503,665 ADSs at a public offering price after deducting the estimated offering expenses payable by us.

-Depositary JPMorgan Chase Bank, N.A Use of proceeds We estimate that the net proceeds from our sale of ADSs in this offering will be approximately \$10.7 million (or approximately \$12.3 million if the underwriters exercise their over-allotment option in full), assuming a public offering price of \$1.91 per ADS, which reflects the closing trade price on Nasdaq on December 30, 2022 after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds we receive from this offering to fund the initial Phase 2 clinical trial of OK-101 in DED patients and for working capital and other general corporate purposes.
+Depositary JPMorgan Chase Bank, N.A..

+Use of proceeds We estimate that the net proceeds from our sale of ADSs in this offering will be approximately \$5.0 million, plus interest and (iii) for working capital and other general corporate purposes.

+We intend to use the net proceeds we receive from this offering (i) to fund the initiation of the Phase 2 clinical trial of OK-101 in DED patients, (ii) repay the loan from Tiziana Life Sciences Ltd. in the amount of \$500,000

 See "Use of Proceeds" for additional information.

+Transfer Agent and Registrar Computershare Investor Services (Guernsey) Limited carefully consider before deciding to invest in our securities

-Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our ADSs Nasdaq symbol "OKYO"
+Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should

+Nasdaq symbol "OKYO."

-(1) The number of ordinary shares to be outstanding after this offering is based on 1,415,040,468 ordinary shares outstanding as of December 30, 2022, and excludes:
+(1) The number of ordinary shares to be outstanding after this offering is based on 1,415,217,968 ordinary shares outstanding as of March 10, 2023, and excludes:

-• 81,820,000 ordinary shares issuable upon the exercise of share options at exercise prices of between \$0.054 and \$0.187 per ordinary share of which 24,375,000 ordinary shares are currently exercisable and 57,445,000 are exercisable between January 6, 2023 and January 31, 2032; and
+• 81,820,000 ordinary shares issuable upon the exercise of share options at exercise prices of between \$0.054 and \$0.185 per ordinary share of which 35,155,667 ordinary shares are currently exercisable and 46,664,333 are exercisable between January 6, 2023 and January 31, 2032; and

-• 35,909,090 ordinary shares that currently may be issued upon the exercise of warrants to purchase ordinary shares at exercise prices of between \$0.033 and \$0.054 per ordinary share.

-Unless otherwise indicated, this prospectus reflects and assumes the following:
+- 35,909,090 ordinary shares that currently may be issued upon the exercise of warrants to purchase ordinary shares at exercise prices of between \$0.033 and \$0.054 per ordinary share. - Unless otherwise indicated, this prospectus reflects and assumes the following: - no exercise of outstanding share options or warrants after March 10, 2023.